louadi/DIGGER/README.md

 docker-compose exec web python manage.py collectstatic --no-input

 # Create the superuser for the admin page
-# This can be found under https://WEBSITE/admin and is used to manage the django models
+# This can be found under https://WEBSITE/secure-admin and is used to manage the django models
-sudo docker compose exec web python manage.py createsuperuser
+docker-compose exec web python manage.py createsuperuser

 # Enjoy your instance of DIGGER